TapwaveZodiac/novelaiUKB/docs/Story-Settings.md

 AND IF no line after the "----" is "***"

 Instruct Module
-IF and paragraph that ends within the last 1000 characters starts with { and ends with }
+IF a paragraph that ends within the last 1000 characters starts with { and ends with }
 ```

 ***